wederer/shared-tslint-rules-example/README.md

 ## How to use this package

 1. Install this package via ```npm install -D shared-tslint-rules-example```
-1. Create a tslint.json with the following contents and optional specific rules for your use case
+2. Create a tslint.json as shown below and optional specific rules for your use case
+3. use tslint via command line/IDE/webpack

+**Example tslint.json which uses the shared rules**
 ```
 {
     "extends": "shared-tslint-rules-example/tslint.json"
 }
 ```
-3. use tslint via command line/IDE/webpack